Protein Oatmeal

 Creamy protein oatmeal thickened to perfection with sweet, ripe fruit and maple syrup, and packed with 26g of protein!
 Calcium and Iron-rich.
 My favorite oatmeal—protein-rich, sweetly comforting with satisfying oat goodness!

 With 26g of protein, how can you argue with a steaming-hot bowl of warming protein oatmeal?
 Don’t like nuts?
 Leave ‘em out!
 Want a special treat?
 Top this incredible protein oatmeal with chocolate chips!
+Just want 13g of protein?
+Make a ½ batch.
 However you like your oatmeal with protein, however you want it, you’ve got it.

 Can you feel my excitement over this delicious protein treat?
 Let’s make this!